Ankushkr14/Ankushkr14/README.md

 ## I ✨ like ✨ problem solving, traveling, video games, conversations.
 I ✨ like ✨ to   explore new places with different traditions and cultures.

-  - 🔭 I’m currently learning on Backend Development using Spring Boot and exploring other frameworks.
+  - 🔭 I’m currently learning on Backend Development and exploring other frameworks.
   - 💼 Looking for job opportunities in software development.
   - 👯 I’m looking to collaborate on open source projects.
   - 💬 Ask me about Java, JavaScript, and web development.